- Applying to study

 - you are unable to complete the final exam or final deferred exam due to ill health or another cause

-You must complete this form and submit it via eForms, with supporting documentation, no later than 5pm on the second working day after the exam.
-(Working days are Monday to Friday, not including Public Holidays.)
+Applications must be lodged online via eForms no later than 5.00pm of the second working day after the date of the examination (working days are defined as Monday to Friday, not including public holidays).

-All Special Consideration applications must include supporting documents as evidence to support the claim.
-It must clearly indicate the severity and/or gravity of the circumstances, the extent of the impact and the relevant dates, in addition to the required supporting documents referred to below:
+All Special Consideration applications must include supporting documents (refer to supporting document reference list) as evidence to support the claim.
+It must clearly indicate the severity and/or gravity of the circumstances, the extent of the impact and the relevant dates.

 If there are exceptional circumstances where the severity/gravity of the events prevent you from attending your examination, you may apply to sit a deferred examination.